Skip to content

 Clouds

-This method allows for the detection of clouds in single profiles.
+This method allows for the detection of clouds in attenuated backscatter profiles.

 Parameters: